-Escape Goats Run Wild In Boise
+Kids These Days: Unruly Goats Graze Hell Across Suburban Boise

 Ultimately, the reality was more down to earth.

-Soon Parris and his television station, KTVB, solved the great hircine mystery, reporting that the goats were rogue lawnmowers.
+Soon Parris and his television station, KTVB, solved the great hircine mystery, reporting that the goats were rogue lawn mowers.
 We're not kidding; that's a thing.

 They had been rented to chow down on the lawn on a nearby retention pond when they broke free, tasting freedom — as well as a large quantity of grass, bushes and once-manicured gardens that weren't part of their assignment.
-Even Animal Control officers couldn't rein in all the new kids on the block.
+Even Animal Control officers couldn't rein in all those unruly kids.

 But eventually their rampage ended.

-The company responsible for them — named We Rent Goats, naturally — managed to get their goats wrangled and rounded up into trucks.
+The company responsible for them — named We Rent Goats, naturally — managed to get its goats wrangled and rounded up into trucks.

 Party is over “kids”!
 Loose goats have been cornered and loaded back onto a truck owned by “We Rent Goats” pic.twitter.com/qWHrb7X7n6— Joe Parris (@KTVBJoe) August 3, 2018

-All of which leaves us with a few good truths to chew on: For one, if you're renting goats to trim your lawn, it would behoove you to keep them under close observation.
+All of which leaves us with a few good truths to chew on.
+For one, if you're renting goats to trim your lawn, it would behoove you to keep them under close observation.

-And as far as lawn-mowing stories go, this may be the greatest of all time.
+And here's another: As far as lawn mowing stories go, this may be the greatest of all time.